ProdigySim/ts-dlx/README.md

 ### TODO

 - Move sudoku solver to unit tests
+- Yield all solutions instead of just the first one found.
 - Build N-queens solver
 - Generically support multiple sizes of sudoku in sudoku solver
 - Export core DLX components as a library.